 For more information see Password Manager - Remember, delete and edit logins and passwords in Firefox.

 This file stores many of your Firefox permissions that are decided on a per-site basis.
-For example, it stores which sites are allowed to, or blocked from setting cookies, installing extensions, showing images, displaying popups, etc.
+For example, it stores which sites are allowed to, or blocked from setting cookies, installing extensions, displaying popups, etc.

 This file stores user-installed search engines.
 For more information, see Add or remove a search engine in Firefox.